How to Develop Your Writing Voice

 Read back over the “new” scenes you’ve written.
 Better yet, read them out loud.
 How does the tone of the scene change?
 How does the pacing vary?
 Are there any you’re particularly drawn to?

 This isn’t an invitation to imitate another author’s voice permanently, of course.
-Besides that nasty little plagiarism problem, the world needs the gift of your unique voice!
+As well as the necessity to avoid plagiarism and respect your fellow writers, the world needs the gift of your unique voice!

 If a certain writing technique or style made creative sparks fly, however, consider incorporating it into your writing more often.
 Who knows?
 Once you’ve experimented with it and made it your own, it might be one of the most memorable aspects of your own voice.